xyproto/ollamaclient/README.md

 ### Testing

-`go test` depends on a local Ollama server being up and running, and will attempt to download the `tinyllama` model (637 MiB).
+`go test` depends on a local Ollama server being up and running, and will attempt to download the `llama3.1`, `llava` and `gemma2:2b` models.

 ### General info